Bohemian Rhapsody: Release

 When the band wanted to release the single in 1975, various executives suggested to them that due to its length of 5 minutes and 55 seconds, it was too long and would never be a hit.
+Mercury commenting on the length of the song:

 The song was played to other musicians who commented the band had no hope of it ever being played on radio.
-According to producer Roy Thomas Baker, he and the band bypassed this corporate assessment by playing the song for Capital Radio D.J.
-Kenny Everett:
+According to Baker, he and the band bypassed this corporate assessment by playing the song for Everett: